Velz83/Travel/README.md

 ---

-This detailed itinerary gives you a better idea of what to expect during your coastal exploration day.
-Let me know if you need any more information or adjustments!
----

 ### **Day 7: Blue Line Park and Coastal Exploration (24th October 2024)**

 1. **Breakfast at Haeundae Grilled Fish Restaurant**